boostorg/leaf/doc/whitepaper.md

 * It couples us with a logging system, which may not be a problem in the domain of a particular project, but certainly is not ideal for a universal library.
 * Depending on the use case, it may be too costly to hit the file system or some other logging target while handling errors.
 * The information in the log is developer-friendly, but not user-friendly.
-Again, there are many projects where this is not a problem (for example, internet servers), but generally it is not appropriate to present a wall of cryptic diagnostic information to a user in hopes he will find clues in it to help fix the problem.
+There are many projects where this is not a problem (for example, internet servers), but generally it is not appropriate to present a wall of cryptic diagnostic information to a user in hopes he will find clues in it to help fix the problem.
 Even a developer-facing command line utility has to print error information in plain English -- and the typical user-friendly app has to be able to use different languages.

 ### 4.3.
 Communicating an error code + a string